ga4gh/va-spec/schema/va-spec/core-im/def/Activity.rst

           - `Extension <../../gks-common/core.json#/$defs/Extension>`_
           - 0..m
           -
-       *  - type
+       *  - subtype
-          - string
+          - {'$ref': '../../gks-common/core.json#/$defs/Coding'}
           - 0..1
-          -
-       *  - contributor
-          - :ref:`Agent`
-          - 0..1
-          -
+          - A more specific type of activity that an Activity object may represent.
        *  - date
           - string
           - 0..1
-          -
+          - The date (and possibly specific time) that the Activity was performed.
+If tracking time more precisely,  use this attribute to capture when the activity completed.
-       *  - contributionMadeTo
+       *  - performedBy
-          - :ref:`InformationEntity`
+          - :ref:`Agent`
-          - 0..1
+          - 0..m
-          - The artifact toward which the contribution was made.
+          - An Agent who contributed to executing the Activity.
-       *  - activity
+       *  - specifiedBy
-          - `Coding <../../gks-common/core.json#/$defs/Coding>`_
+          - :ref:`Method`
-          - 0..1
+          - 0..m
-          - SHOULD describe a concept descending from the Contributor Role Ontology.
+          - A method that was followed in performing an Activity, that describes how it was executed.